 The circle indicate the time we are discussing in this section

 His grandson, Ashikaga Yoshimitsu (often called Shogun Yoshimitsu) built a new beautiful Palace at Muromachi (室町) in Kyoto.
-This palace became the center of the government called Muromachi Bakufu (室町幕府), therefore, we call this time Muromachi period.
-Ashikaga Yoshimitsu built famous “Kinkakuji Temple” (golden pavilion)*.
+This palace became the center of the government called Muromachi Bakufu (室町幕府), therefore, we call this time was Muromachi period.
+Ashikaga Yoshimitsu built the famous “Kinkakuji Temple” (golden pavilion)*.

 Ashikaga family made a great effort to make the Muromachi Bakufu a sound political power through the political maneuver.
-Yet by the time Ashikaga Yoshimasa (grandson of Yoshimitsu) became the Shogun, the Bakufu was corrupted very badly.
+Yet by the time Ashikaga Yoshimasa (8th Ashikaga Shogun) became the Shogun, the Bakufu was corrupted very badly.
 Shogun Yoshimasa did not pay attention to his job as a politician.
 Instead, he was chasing women (his mother had to scold him for that), spend a huge amount of money to build a Silver Pavilion called “Ginkakuji” and retreated himself in there.
 Shogun Yoshimasa did not have an heir.
 Therefore his brother, Yoshimi was decided to be the next Shogun.
 But later, Yoshimasa’s wife Hino Tomiko (日野富子)* had a son, Yoshihisa (義尚).
 Now, brother

-As a result of this battle, beautiful Kyoto was burnt down to ashes, the authority of Muromachi Bakufu was reduced to the only a small surrounding area.
+As a result of this battle, beautiful Kyoto was burnt down to ashes, the authority of Muromachi Bakufu was reduced to the only small surrounding area.

-*Kinkakuji Temple (金閣寺) Golden Pavillion—————-Ashikaga Yoshimitsu (足利義満) built Kinkakuji in 1397.
-Rinzai-shu (臨済宗) school Buddhistic Temple, it was originally built as his second house.
+Kinkakuji Temple (金閣寺) Golden Pavillion—————-Ashikaga Yoshimitsu (足利義満) built Kinkakuji in 1397.
+Rinzai-Shu (臨済宗) school Buddhistic temple, it was originally built as his second house.
 It is designated as the world heritage.
 It was burnt down by the arsonist in 1950, rebuilt in 1955.
-The novelist Mishima Yukio wrote the novel “Kinkakuji” dealing with the Golden Pavillion and as an arsonist.
+The novelist Mishima Yukio wrote the novel “Kinkakuji” dealing with the Golden Pavillion and an arsonist.
 The famous quote, “ The gold bird (Houou in Japanese, it is a Chinese phoenix) on the roof of the Kinkakuji temple is stationary but fly through the space of the time eternally”